Site icon Our Breathing Planet

 Rio Negro River Physical Description

-Despite its own extreme size, the Rio Negro River itself forms the tributary of another, even more impressive river.
-It nevertheless does have a beauty, splendor, and a distinctiveness all its own.
-The wonder’s very often arbitrarily divided into three distinct sections, too.
+Astoundingly, despite its own extreme size, the amazing Rio Negro River itself forms the tributary of another, even more impressive river.
+It nevertheless does have a beauty, splendor, and a uniqueness all its own.
+The wonder’s very often arbitrarily divided into three very distinct sections, too.

-At first, the upper course of the marvelous river lies in the highlands of that country.
-From there, it flows roughly east-northeast, and passes through the Puinawai National Reserve.
+At first, the upper course of the marvelous river lies in the highlands of the nation of Colombia.
+From there, however, it casually flows roughly east-northeast, and passes through the Puinawai National Reserve.
 This part of the river also flows through many small indigenous settlements.

-Meanwhile, the middle course of the river flows through yet another country.
-Along the way, it’s also joined by numerous tributaries, significantly swelling its flow.
-This section consequently remains filled with numerous powerful rapids, as well as many small islands.
+Meanwhile, the middle course of the stunning body flows through yet another neighboring country.
+Along the way, it’s joined by numerous tributaries, significantly swelling its flow.
+This section consequently remains filled with numerous extremely powerful rapids, as well as small islands.

-At one point along this incredible stretch, the Rio Negro River actually forms the border of three countries.
+At one specific point along this incredible stretch, the Rio Negro River actually constitutes the geographical border of three countries.
 After that, the lower course continues primarily flowing eastward.
 It also contains even more small islands, and narrows and broadens quite frequently.

-Finally, during the local wet season, Nature takes this natural marvel to even greater heights.
+Astonishingly, though, during the local wet season, Nature actually takes this natural marvel to even greater heights.
 That’s due to the fact that, at this time, it also forms countless small lagoons, complex channels, and even more, though temporary, islands throughout this section.

 Source: https://bit.ly/3coAH4U Photo: Eiwe Lingefors CCL: https://bit.ly/3coAAGw